Rel-X-Pert/control-statements/README.md

-# My First Java Programs 🎉
+# My Second Java Programs 🎉

 Hello!
 This is my second collection of Java programs.
 I'm learning Java step by step, starting with the basics and control statements.